grue-eyed-arty/lvs-camera-security/README.md

 -----------
 * The webcam being used is the only one connected to the host machine.
 In other words, `CV2.VideoCapture(0)` returns the webcam we care about.
 * The webcam is mounted in one place and is not moving.
+* The webcam will be seeing a view form a corner of a room or hallway and we are looking for people or animals walking around.
 * An "event" is interpreted as any significant movement beyond baseline noise in our image.

 Examples
 --------